Novel hypothesis on why animals diversified on Earth

 "Hypoxia is generally seen as a threat, but we forget that oxygen shortage in precise periods and settings also is a prerequisite for multicellular life.
 Our stem cells are the ones that form new tissue, and they are extremely sensitive to oxygen.
 The stem cells therefore have various systems for dealing with the effects of both oxygen and oxygen shortage, which is clear in the case of tumors", explains Sven Påhlman.

-By studying the ability of tumor cells to imitate the properties of stem cells, Sven Påhlman's team have observed how tumor cells can high-jack specific mechanisms that evade the effects of high oxygen on stem cell depletion.
+By studying the ability of tumor cells to imitate the properties of stem cells, Sven Påhlman's team have observed how tumor cells can high-jack specific mechanisms that evade the negative effects that high oxygen has on stem cells.
 As a consequence, the tumor cells are able to maintain stem cell properties, despite being surrounded by the high oxygen concentrations that are present in the body.

 This same ability, according to the authors, is one of the keys that also made animals so successful.